nadelgr/BOMILP_BB/README.txt

                                     and so showing progress can cause a significant increase in overall solution time.
                                 F - Progress is not reported until BB terminates. (default)

-    27) -ShowFreq       Values: positive integers - The number of nodes that should be processed in between each progress report.
+    27) -showFreq       Values: positive integers - The number of nodes that should be processed in between each progress report.
 Note that this value has no effect unless -showProgress = T.
                                                     (default value - 5)